devict/announcements/README.md

 # Next Month

-We need you to sign up!
+Lighting Talks

 # Tonight!

-devICT: Presents: Imposter Syndrom - How to Beat It by Jacob Hobbie
+devICT: Presents: Not having a degree in a degree driven world by Michael Dorian